Home Page Lawsuits Filed Lawsuit: Lipitor Diabetes Lawsuits Mounting

-The Lipitor lawsuit also states "Until the February 2012 label change, Lipitor’s label never warned patients of any potential relation between changes in blood sugar levels and taking Lipitor."And, "Despite the February 2012 label change, Lipitor’s label continues to fail to warn consumers of the serious risk of developing type 2 diabetes per se when using Lipitor."
+The Lipitor lawsuit also states "Until the February 2012 label change, Lipitor' label never warned patients of any potential relation between changes in blood sugar levels and taking Lipitor."And, "Despite the February 2012 label change, Lipitor' label continues to fail to warn consumers of the serious risk of developing type 2 diabetes per se when using Lipitor."

 Recently, a request was filed to centralize the Lipitor diabetes litigation before one judge for coordinated handling as part of an MDL, and the request was granted.
 MDLs are frequently confused with class action lawsuits however, they differ in that each complaint remains individual and is argued on an individual basis.

 Lipitor (atorvastatin) Diabetes Legal HelpIf you or a loved one has suffered similar damages or injuries, please click the link below and your complaint will be sent to a lawyer who may evaluate your claim at no cost or obligation.